push-based/user-flow-gh-action/README.md

 1. Create a file called `user-flow-ci.yml` in `./.github/workflows`.

+This can be done by using the `init`:
+`npx user-flow --generateGhWorkflow`

-2. Paste the following content into `user-flow-ci.yml`:
+2. The generated `user-flow-ci.yml` file should have the following content:

 ```yml
 name: user-flow-ci